Leaderboard

 - Models ranked by ReasonScore with per-task breakdowns and 95% confidence intervals

-- Average Token Usage showing completion efficiency
+- Average Token Usage showing completion efficiency with score/token ratios

 - Asterisks mark incomplete evaluations or insufficient statistical data